Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh speaks every language on Earth, and three more that no one else speaks.
+After he takes a shit, Jayesh puts the toilet seat back up.

-Updated on: [28/6/2024]
+Updated on: [29/6/2024]
 <!-- #jokeEnd -->